 For example, if an employer is ordered by the Director under section 58(2a) to make an application for an arbitrator to hear and determine the question of liability to make weekly payments, the employer must first make an application for conciliation.

-[Section 182E inserted by No. 31 of 2011 s.
+[Section 182E inserted: No. 31 of 2011 s.
 6.]

 182F.
 Acceptance of application by Director